-ANNUAL DIVE EVENTS:
+ANNUAL OCEAN EVENTS:

 Earth Day Cleanup

 The first Earth Day was celebrated on April 22, 1970, and is now a global event each year, with more than 1 billion people in 192 countries taking part in what is the largest civic-focused day of action in the world.

 At Extended Horizons we offer special Earth Day Cleanup Events where our goal is to remove foreign object that potentially damage the reef ecosystem.
 Plastic items are the top priority, such as plastic cups, fishing line (monofiliment), cargo netting at sea, as well as golf balls.
 Additionally, reef smothering items are high on our priority list, such as beach towels or clothing items lost in the wind and waves.
-Our cleanup events are always a blast, diving great sites that we truly care about… feel goods all the way!
+Our Maui scuba cleanup events are always a blast, diving great sites that we truly care about… feel goods all the way!
 Any level of Certified Diver is welcome to join.
 Divers who want to participate need to be capable of monitoring their own air supply and nitrogen load, and be able to communicate with their team leader if theyʻre running low on air or bottom time; and divers need to be able to navigate up to 100 feet away from and then back to their team leader.
 At the end of the day we weigh the debris and catalog our haul in international database, which can help push policies toward more protections for our reefs.
-Even if youʻre not going on Maui to join us, there are tons of events you can participate in.
-Find out more at: earthday.org
+Even if youʻre not going to be in Maui to join us, there are tons of events you can participate in.
+Find out more at: earthday.org.

-July PADI Womens Dive Day
+July PADI Womens

 1 Day.
 100 Countries.
 1,000 Events.
 The worldʻs biggest day in diving.
-PADI Womens Dive Day began in 2015 and has grown to bring thousands of divers together for the worldʻs largest single day of diving in celebration of shared adventure and passion for the ocean.
+Held annually the third Saturday of July, PADI Womens Dive Day began in 2015 and has grown to bring thousands of divers together for the worldʻs largest single day of diving in celebration of shared adventure and passion for the ocean.
 According to PADI Worldwide’s Chief Marketing Officer Kristin Valette-Wirth: “PADI Women’s Dive Day has become a global movement to create and inspire a passionate community of ocean advocates that spans generations.
 What started as a celebration of women in diving has quickly become the single largest day of diving in the world – something every diver can draw inspiration from.”
-Held annually the third Saturday of July, this yearʻs event was on July 27, 2019.